Ovitch87/Perceptron/README.md

 Running the code will train the perceptron algorithm on the iris dataset.
 The accuracy of the found model will be printed to console and a 3D plot will be displayed of the datapoints and the found separation plane.
 A second plot will display the classification errors per iteration during training.

-*In the case of `iris_1_versicolor.py`, you might want to run the code more than once to find the best separation plane.
+*Although a random seed is set for the train-test split as well as the random weights initialization in the case of `iris_1_versicolor.py`, you might want to run the code more than once to find the best separation plane.

 ## Dependencies